NVIDIA-Omniverse/kit-osc/README.md

 # License

 - The code in this repository is licensed under the Apache License 2.0.
 See [LICENSE](/LICENSE).
-- python-osc is licensed under the the Unlicense.
+- python-osc is licensed under the Unlicense.
 See [exts/omni.osc/vendor/LICENSE-python-osc](/exts/omni.osc/vendor/LICENSE-python-osc).

 # Resources